martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 ## 4. Most Dominated Countries

-The analysis then looks at the opposite cases: countries that are dominated by many others.
+The analysis then turns to the opposite cases: countries that are dominated, in terms of purchasing power (real wage) and price level, by many others.

-For each country, the number of **dominating countries** is counted, where a dominating country is defined as one that has:
+For each country, the number of **"dominating" countries** is counted, where a dominating country is defined as one that has:
 - a higher net real wage; and
 - a lower price level.

-The **most dominated** countries are those for which this count is largest.
+The **most "dominated"** countries are those for which this count is largest.
 These economies:
 - face the most unfavourable combination of relatively low real income and relatively high prices;
-- can be seen as being in a systematically worse position than a large portion of the sample.
+- can be seen as being in a systematically plus défavorable position than a large portion of the sample.
 This ranking highlights where the gap in living standards and cost of living is most pronounced relative to the rest of Europe.

 | Country  | Net nominal wage | Net real wage | Price level | ln(nominal wage) | ln(real wage) | Residual  | n_dominating_countries |